Vietnam.vn - Nền tảng quảng bá Việt Nam

 In particular, every day here, students always hear the mindfulness bell.
 Every 15 minutes the bell rings.
 When hearing the bell, everyone will stop everything they are doing to listen, breathe deeply, and return to the present moment.
 Once familiar, students realize that the mindfulness bell is an effective method to bring the mind back to the present, relieve stress for the body and mind.
 Through that, each student can regain positive energy for themselves.
 During the course, students can participate in many activities according to the schedule.
 However, for meditation, students must practice regularly: When gardening, know that you are gardening; when reading, just focus on reading; when eating, just focus on feeling the food; when walking, be very careful and slow.

-Even the way of speaking here is toned down to the maximum.
+Even the way of speaking here is kept to a minimum.
 The words spoken are just loud enough for the other person to hear...
-During the days here, students temporarily put aside their work and personal lives to practice mindfulness, find the meaning of life and inner peace.
-After days of practicing mindfulness, completely letting go of work... almost everyone regains a sense of peace, and is re-energized.
+During their days here, students temporarily put aside their work and personal lives to practice mindfulness, find the meaning of life and inner peace.
+After days of practicing mindfulness, completely letting go of work... almost everyone regains a sense of peace and is re-energized.

 Because difficulties turn into suffering because people react to them in an excessive and negative way.
 Suffering is a psychological reaction, difficulties are circumstances.

-Circumstances can never be avoided.
-But if you are mentally prepared, you can be prepared.
+You can never avoid situations.
+But you can prepare yourself mentally.
 If suffering really happens, don't be afraid.
-Because suffering will make you much more deeply happy."
+Because suffering will make you much happier."

 “In this world, I have not seen anyone who has had a truly profound life, become a great philosopher, a great moralist, a great thinker without going through suffering.